001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 ## 15. System Philosophy

-PS intentionally separates adaptation from authority.
+APS intentionally separates adaptation from authority.

 The system may adapt: